Bhupendra-Giradkar/PhotoFolio/README.md

 # Photofolio App
 [PhotoFolio](https://bhupendra-giradkar.github.io/PhotoFolio.github.io/) is an online photo album react app that allows users to upload, organize, and share their digital photos.

-##  Getting Started
--  Fork the Project in your Repository.
--  Clone the Forked Repository in your Local System.
--  Run 'npm install'.
--  Run 'npm start'.
--  Enjoy :)

-For any issues related to the project, raise an ISSUE in the respective Repository.

 ## Functionalities
 - PhotoFolio App allow users to maintain images by category in various Albums.
 - It provides options for users to save, preview, and download images.